bi11a1/Distributed-System-MAP-Protocol-Mutual-Exclusion/README.md

 - Communication:
   - All channels are **bidirectional**, **reliable**, and **FIFO**.
   - Channels are built using **TCP/SCTP sockets** that remain open until the program terminates.
+- Implementation detail: Node `0` is always active at the start; the rest of the nodes start active with 50% probability.

 ---